-In July 2016 the European Commission published a guide for HEIs on the inclusion of higher education students and staff with physical, mental or health-related conditions in the Erasmus+ programme.
+The European Commission published a guide for HEIs on the inclusion of higher education students and staff with physical, mental or health-related conditions in the Erasmus+ programme.
 The guide includes information on promotion, student and staff selection, and monitoring and support and will be useful for anyone involved in promoting and widening participation in Erasmus+ mobility Key Actions 103 and 107.
 The recommendations were written by a group of Erasmus+ National Agencies (NAs), representatives from higher education institutions (HEIs), practitioners, stakeholders and Erasmus+ participants.

 The European Credit Transfer and Accumulation System (ECTS) is a tool of the European Higher Education Area (EHEA) for making studies and courses more transparent and thus helping to enhance the quality of higher education.
 The European Commission's ECTS Users’ Guide offers guidelines for implementing ECTS and links to useful supporting documents.

 All Erasmus+ mobility between institutions in Programme Countries must take place as part of an inter-institutional agreement (108 KB) between institutions, which should all hold a valid Erasmus Charter for Higher Education (ECHE), except in the case of a traineeship at an institution.
 The inter-institutional agreement may cover cooperation between more than one institution.
 For student and staff mobility with Partner Countries, Partner Country hosts do not need to hold an ECHE, so the principles of the ECHE are incorporated into the partner inter-institutional agreement (95 KB)